RodrigoFigueroaM/CodeCampUnity3D/README.md

 # CodeCampUnity3D Workshop
 Tutorial for ACM-W CodeCamp 2017 workshop on unity 3D.
-We have provided a packet of assets to help build a rolling the ball tutorial from unity under 45 min. source(https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial)
+We have provided a packet of assets to help build a rolling the ball tutorial from Unity under 45 min. source(https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial)

 ## Steps